Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Discussion and Conclusion

 To explore the behavior of simulated agents from multiple perspectives, we conducted analyses at three levels: interaction patterns, opinion dynamics, and the toxicity of generated content.
 Overall, our findings indicate that LLMs represent a promising approach for simulating user behavior online.
 Agents successfully interacted, formed connections, and produced content with varying levels of toxicity, though their communication style was systematically biased toward neutrality.

 At the same time, several limitations should be acknowledged.
 The 21 simulated days were sufficient for a network structure to begin forming, but too short to capture longer-term or emergent dynamics.
 For instance, actions such as \textit{unfollow} were almost absent, and the full effects of recommendation algorithms may not have materialized given the relatively unstructured networks in the early phases of simulation.
+Future work should address this by implementing more faithful initialization techniques, such as Stochastic Block Models, to generate networks with a realistic density and predefined community structure.
+This will enable a more robust and nuanced study of emergent dynamics within established social environments.
 With respect to opinion evolution, LLM-assigned scores were broadly consistent with those produced by traditional models, both showing a tendency to converge toward neutral positions.
 However, the relatively short duration leaves open whether these trends would stabilize, polarize, or diverge over longer time horizons.
 Our choice of simulation length was ultimately constrained by available computational resources.

+Although simulated interaction and toxicity patterns were not significantly correlated with empirical data, this result should be interpreted in light of the exploratory and short-horizon nature of the simulations rather than as a failure of the modeling approach.
+The lack of significant correlations is in contrast with previous findings, particularly~\citet{gao2023s3socialnetworksimulationlarge}, showing that it is crucial for both traditional opinion dynamics models and LLM-based agents to have longer time horizons and more structured networks to produce stable, macro-level alignment with empirical observations.
+From this perspective, our results suggest that current LLM-based simulations can be considered still in their early stage of development and far from being suited for direct quantitative prediction of real-world interaction patterns.

+Nevertheless, despite the limited temporal scope of our simulations, our results are consistent with those reported by~\citet{chuang2024simulatingopiniondynamicsnetworks} with respect to opinion evolution.
+In particular, agents exhibit a clear tendency to converge toward neutral positions.
+This behavior aligns with previous findings showing that, in the absence of explicitly modeled cognitive biases, opinion dynamics tend to stabilize rather than polarize.